 Length Of The Course

 Students with age equivalent schooling are entitled to a two term program, though the length of stay may vary relative to student language needs.
 The maximum stay is one year.
 Reasons for keeping students up to one year include: disruption to previous schooling, a low level of English, or learning difficulties.
-We will discuss the length of stay needed for your child at the parent-teacher reporting meeting which is held each term.
+We will discuss the length of stay needed for your child at 3 Way Conference which is held each term.

 |Class Times - All Campuses|